 Pupils know Newcomen Primary School is a safe school and they can explain how school keeps them safe.
 Pupils know how to manage risks, including in terms of internet safety.
 They understand clearly what constitutes an unsafe situation and how to keep themselves safe.
 Pupils say they feel safe and secure in school (pupil questionnaires and talking to pupils) and that they value the support and commitment of all school staff.
-100% of pupils said they felt safe in 2023 questionnaire.
+100% of pupils said they felt safe in 2023 and 2024 Child's View questionnaire.